 Over the years, Red Bull expanded worldwide and in doing so, became known for their marketing stunts.
 Today Red Bull spends an extraordinary amount on sponsorships for extreme sports and event marketing stunts such as Felix Baumgartner's supersonic jump.
 These public relations events help push the brand's worldwide awareness and association with all things extreme and adrenaline pumping.
 An airplane stunt team called the Flying Bulls was founded in 1999 in Salzburg, Austria, an addition to Red Bull's Formula One team and other extreme sports.
 Red Bull's Formula One team, by the way, won three back-to-back-to-back world titles under the Red Bull banner.

-When Chaleo Yoovidhya died in March 2012, his $8 billion stake passed to his family.
+When Chaleo Yoovidhya died in March 2012, his stake in Red Bull passed to his family.
 Later that same year, one of Chaleo's grandsons, Vorayuth Yoovidhya, was arrested in Bangkok after allegedly killing a police officer with his Ferrari in a hit and run accident.
 Vorayuth Yoovidhya was driving a silver Ferrari when he crashed into a motorcycle cop.
 Instead of stopping to help, Vorayuth kept driving until he reached his family's luxury compound.
 In the process he dragged the officer's body more than 200 meters.
-He now faces a possible 10 year jail sentence.
+He disappeared and his been living on the run ever since.

 As we mentioned earlier, Dietrich Mateschitz died today at the age of 78.
 At the time of his death he was the richest person in Austria with a fortune of roughly $20 billion.